SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

   - **Export search results** Discovery Managers can export mailbox content to a .pst file from the SharePoint 2013 eDiscovery Console.
 Mailbox export request cmdlets are no longer required to export a mailbox to a .pst file.

-  - **Keyword statistics** Search statistics are offered on a per search term basis.
+  - **Keyword statistics**: Search statistics are offered on a per search term basis.
 This enables a Discovery Manager to quickly make intelligent decisions about how to further refine the search query to provide better results. eDiscovery search results are sorted by relevance.

-  - **KQL syntax** Discovery Managers can use Keyword Query Language (KQL) syntax in search queries.
+  - **KQL syntax**: Discovery Managers can use Keyword Query Language (KQL) syntax in search queries.
 KQL is similar to the Advanced Query Syntax (AQS), that was used for discovery searches in Exchange 2010.

-  - **In-Place eDiscovery and Hold wizard** Discovery Managers can use the In-Place eDiscovery and Hold wizard to perform eDiscovery and hold operations.
+  - **In-Place eDiscovery and Hold wizard**: Discovery Managers can use the In-Place eDiscovery and Hold wizard to perform eDiscovery and hold operations.

     > [!NOTE]
     > If SharePoint 2013 isn't available, a subset of the eDiscovery functionality is available in the Exchange admin center.

-  - ** Public folder support for In-Place eDiscovery and In-Place Hold ** Exchange 2016 has integrated public folders into the In-Place eDiscovery and Hold workflow.
+  - ** Public folder support for In-Place eDiscovery and In-Place Hold **: Exchange 2016 has integrated public folders into the In-Place eDiscovery and Hold workflow.
 You can use In-Place eDiscovery to search public folders in your organization, and you can put a In-Place Hold on public folders.
 And similar to placing a mailbox on hold, you can place a query-based and a time-based hold on public folders.
 Currently, you can only search and place a hold on all public folders.
 In later releases, you'll be able to choose specific public folders to search and place on hold.
 For more information, see [Search and place a hold on public folders using In-Place eDiscovery](../policy-and-compliance/ediscovery/search-public-folders.md).

-  - **Compliance Search** Compliance Search is a new eDiscovery search tool in Exchange 2016 with new and improved scaling and performance capabilities.
+  - **Compliance Search**: Compliance Search is a new eDiscovery search tool in Exchange 2016 with new and improved scaling and performance capabilities.
 You can use it to search very large numbers of mailboxes in a single search.
 In fact, there's no limit on the number of mailboxes that can be included in a single search, so you can search all mailboxes in your organization at once.
 There's also no limit on the number of searches that can run at the same time.
 For In-Place eDiscovery in Exchange 2016, the limits are the same as in Exchange 2013: you can search up to 10,000 mailboxes in a single search and your organization can run a maximum of two In-Place eDiscovery searches at the same time.

     In Exchange 2016, Compliance Search is only available by using the Exchange Management Shell.
 For information about using the Compliance Search cmdlets, see the following topics: